-For most department, the Co-op Program consists of two one-credit components that are in addition to the master's degree requirements, i.e. ENGN.6030.
+For most departments, the Co-op Program consists of two one-credit components that are in addition to the master's degree requirements.
 In the semester immediately preceding the student going on Co-op, each student will complete the one-credit Co-op preparatory workshop-based course (ENGN.6020 Graduate Professional Development for Engineers), where they will learn how to approach a job search, address workplace cultures and behavior, and hone their technical writing skills.
-Following this preparatory course, students will engage in the one-credit Co-op work experience (ENGN.6030 Graduate Cooperative Experience) for a three- or six-month period of paid professional experience in an industrial setting. (i.e. private, non-profit or government sector).
+Following this preparatory course, students will engage in the one-credit Co-op work experience (ENGN.6030 Graduate Cooperative Experience) for a three- or six-month period of paid professional experience in an industrial setting, in the United States (i.e. private, non-profit or government sector).
 The combination of the one-credit preparatory course and one-credit Co-op work experience is a two-credit add-on to the existing non-thesis master's program in most of the participating departments in the College of Engineering.

 The Co-op option in the Electrical and Computer Engineering (ECE) Department and Energy Engineering (Nuclear Option) program includes a third component, a one-credit ENGN.6040 Workforce Development course to be taken in the semester immediately following the Co-op work experience period.
-ENGN.6040 is an independent study aimed at promoting student interaction and networking with professionals in their field from industry, government, academia and non-profit sectors with a focus on workforce development.
-The ECE department has integrated this Co-op Program into the traditional non-thesis master's degree by having the ENGN.6020, ENGN.6030, ENGN.6040 sequence of courses count as one of the required technical electives in each of its 33-credit non-thesis master's degree programs.
+ENGN.6040 is an independent study aimed at promoting student interaction and networking with professionals in their field from industry, government, academia and non-profit sectors with a focus on workforce development activities.
+The ECE Department has integrated this Co-op Program into the traditional non-thesis master's degree by having the ENGN.6020, ENGN.6030, ENGN.6040 sequence of courses count as one of the required technical electives in each of its 33-credit non-thesis master's degree programs.
 The Energy Engineering (Nuclear Option) has also integrated this Co-op Program into the 30-credit traditional non-thesis master's degree, replacing one of the technical electives with the three component Co-op sequence.

-Questions regarding the Engineering Co-op program should be directed to:
+Questions regarding the Engineering Co-op program should be directed to:contact